fuzzyami/docs/guides/exchange.md

 ## Submitting withdrawals
-When a user requests a Kin withdrawal from your exchange, you must generate a Kin transaction to send them kins.
+When a user requests a kin withdrawal from your exchange, you must generate a Kin transaction to send them kins.
 See following Stellar document[building transactions](https://www.stellar.org/developers/js-stellar-base/learn/building-transactions.html) for more information.
-Note that this document is aimed at Stellar's users.

 The function `handleRequestWithdrawal` will queue up a transaction in the exchange's `StellarTransactions` table whenever a withdrawal is requested.